-There are different Christmas markets from Neumarkt to Old Town according to different themes and we ensured you this is the most fascinating market which caters the need of all the age group.
+There are different Christmas markets from Neumarkt to Old Town according to different themes, and we assure you this is a fascinating market that caters to the needs of all age groups.

-On the entrance of the market, the small dwarf king welcomes you from his throne and it is called “Heinzels Wintermarchen” means Gnomes’ Winter Fairytale.
+At the market's entrance, the tiny dwarf king welcomes you from his throne, called “Heinzels Wintermarchen”, which means Gnomes’ Winter Fairytale.

-It also has an Ice skating Rink where kids and young people can enjoy and get real feel of the Christmas.
+It also has an Ice skating Rink where kids and young people can enjoy and get the natural feel of Christmas.
 Ice skating is a must to do in Christmas Market.

-I have advanced level skills in Ice skating as I started learning Ice Skating in Sunway Pyramid, Malaysia during my MBA days and mastered it in Dubai Mall's Ice Skating Rink.
-This was the first time I did Ice Skating in open air and it was way too much compulsive experience.
+I have advanced level skills in Ice skating as I started learning Ice Skating in Sunway Pyramid, Malaysia, during my MBA days and mastered it in Dubai Mall's Ice Skating Rink.
+This was the first time I had done Ice Skating in the open air, and it was a way too compulsive experience.

 Ice Skating in Cologne Christmas Market:

-There are so many families, kids, friends and couples enjoying the ice skating.
-The ticket is for € 8 and € 4 is for the shoes and € 10 is the security for the shoes which you get back when you return the shoes.
+So many families, kids, friends, and couples enjoy ice skating.
+The ticket is for € 8, and € 4 is for the shoes, and € 10 is the security for the shoes you get back when you return the shoes.
 There are also small lockers to put your belonging near the rink.

-The rink has a small circle and then takes to the long pathway and then a semi circle.
-The path from semi circle towards the main starting point is quite rough.
+The rink has a small circle and then takes to a long pathway and a semi-circle.
+The path from the semi-circle toward the main starting point is quite rough.

 If you are a beginner – Be careful.
-There's also a small bridge from where you can have a look on the whole market and also on the Ice skating rink.
-This market has only food stalls so you can enjoy your favorite food and drinks.
+There's also a small bridge from where you can look at the whole market and the Ice skating rink.
+This market has only food stalls to enjoy your favorite food and drinks.

 Old Town Christmas Market:

-From Heimat der Heinzel, we went to Old Town Christmas Market which is infront of Cologne Town Hall.
-They have typical medieval style stalls presenting the real German culture.
+From Heimat der Heinzel, we went to the Old Town Christmas Market, which is infront of Cologne Town Hall.
+They have typical medieval-style stalls presenting authentic German culture.
 The band was also performing in the middle of the market and getting appreciation from the people.

-The next market is so amazing with wonderful entrance and hanging chandeliers.
-The trees near the market have changing lights which make me feel that we are in a wonderland.
+The next market is so unique, with wonderful entrances and hanging chandeliers.
+The trees near the market have changing lights, making me feel we are in a wonderland.

-We always used to watch this in the Christmas movies and now we were experiencing it in Cologne.
+We always used to watch this in the Christmas movies, and now we are experiencing it in Cologne.

 More Christmas Travel Blogs